singh1469/hello-world/README.md

 # hello-world

 ## Why another one?
-Because I could find a minimilistic container to return the following:
+Because I couldn't find a minimilistic container to return the following:

 ```
 {